soichibuild/geowander-policy/terms.md

 **Communication Charges**:

-Data communication charges incurred in using this Application (including API and Firebase communications) shall be borne by the user.
+Data communication charges incurred in using this Application (including API communications) shall be borne by the user.

 **Service Interruption**: